iamsouporno/whip-wearable-health-intelligence-platform/docs/02_Project_Blueprint.md

 | Fitbit | Broad wellness metrics | Descriptive, not explanatory (confirmed directly in Document 10 — Fitbit's own composite scores like `stress_score` are themselves only 25% populated) |
 | Apple Health | Aggregation | Aggregates, doesn't reason |

 None of them show *why* a score changed with transparent, auditable evidence, and none of them communicate *confidence* when signal coverage is thin.
-That combination — not "another recovery score" — is WHIP's actual differentiation, and it's a differentiation Document 10's findings made *necessary*, not just nice-to-have.
+That combination — not "another recovery score" — is Pulse's actual differentiation, and it's a differentiation Document 10's findings made *necessary*, not just nice-to-have.

 ### 4. Business Thesis

-WHIP's thesis: an intelligence layer is more valuable — and more demonstrable as a DS skillset — when it's honest about uncertainty than when it's falsely complete.
+Pulse's thesis: an intelligence layer is more valuable — and more demonstrable as a DS skillset — when it's honest about uncertainty than when it's falsely complete.
 A model that says "moderate confidence, based on 4 of 7 signals" is more defensible in an interview than one that silently imputes and presents a clean number.
 This thesis is now directly evidence-backed by Document 10, not just a design preference.

 ### 5. Project Charter

-**In scope (v1):**
 - Full ETL + canonical warehouse for LifeSnaps (71 participants)
 - EDA, feature engineering, statistical baselining
-- 3 ML tasks (trimmed from original 6 — see §9)
+- 3 ML tasks (trimmed from original 6 — see 9)
 - Explainability layer (SHAP/coefficient-based)
 - LLM explanation assistant (single-turn + basic RAG over participant history)
 - 4 Power BI dashboards
 - Full documentation set

-**Explicitly out of scope (v1) — and why:**
+**Explicitly out of scope — and why:**
 | Excluded | Reason |
 |---|---|
 | Live device integration / real-time ingestion | No live users; batch analytics on a static research dataset is the honest framing and still demonstrates the full pipeline |